ORGANIC MINERALS by Nature's Unique

 request.
 Mineral supplements MUST contain high levels of Fulvic and Citric acids to be

-• WHY NATURE’S UNIQUE PLANT DERIVED “ORGANIC MINERALS”
+utilized by the body effectively.- WHY NATURE’S UNIQUE PLANT DERIVED “ORGANIC MINERALS”

 PRODUCE SUPERIOR RESULTS.